rbreaves/kinto/README.md

 v1.2 Release - Kinto now includes a system tray and simple wizard to setup the install with minimal effort.

+Kinto is powered by [xkeysnail](https://github.com/mooz/xkeysnail) for Linux & by [Autohotkey](https://github.com/Lexikos/AutoHotkey_L) for Windows 10.

 ### [Table of Contents ](#Table-of-Contents)

 ## Donations